erf/vis-plug/README.md

 ### Plugins

-Describe plugins in your `visrc.lua` using a Lua table.
-Key is the URL for the plugin git repo and the value is either a string with the lua file name or a table with the file name and an optional name for accessing the plugin after initialization (and setting variables).

-Pass the plugins table to the `init` method and access the plugins via `plug.plugins`.

-Example:
+Describe plugins in your `visrc.lua` using a Lua table as below:

 ```lua
 local plugins = {